by Andrea M. Darcy

 It can be hard to see and break our unhealthy behaviours alone.
 A counsellor or psychotherapist creates a safe space where we don’t have to be pleasing or perfect, and where we can learn what a trusting relationship actually looks like.

 Need help to recover from narcissistic parenting?
 We connect you with some of London’s best and most highly rated talk therapists.
-Or use our booking platform to find UK-wide registered therapists and Skype therapists you can talk to from anywhere in the world.
+Or use our booking platform to find UK-wide registered therapists and online therapists you can talk to from anywhere in the world.